European Price Indication Directive

 - An individualized price reduction at the time of purchase that wasn't announced in advance.

-You can find specific information online about the Pricing Indication Directive and the UCPD, such as the following resources:
+You can find specific information online about the PID and the UCPD, such as the following resources:

 - Consumer Law Database